-The DB Restricted Incentive Plan consists of three tranches each amounting to one third of the grant volume.
-The tranches vest in early 2012, 2013 and 2014.
+The Company participates in the DB Restricted Incentive Plan, a cash retention plan of the Bank, under which Restrictive Incentive Awards (RIA) are granted as deferred cash compensation.
+The RIA consists of three tranches each amounting to one third of the grant volume.
+It is subject to a three-year pro-rata vesting period during which time specific forfeiture conditions apply.
 Each tranche is expensed over its vesting period.
 In line with regulatory requirements this plan includes performance-indexed clawback rules for the most senior employees.
 Thus, there is the possibility that parts of the awards will be subject to forfeiture in the event of non-achievement of defined targets, breach of policy or financial impairment.